reinh/batunit/README.md

 ## DESCRIPTION

 **batunit** takes the files to run as an argument.
-It reports pess, fail, pending based on the following:
+It reports pass, fail, pending based on the following:

 * A non-executable file is **pending**